jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To continue opening gates, building the era of mass-collaboration, and pushing us into the Internet Age, the open-source needs so much more support.
 We can't ask any more of them.
 The Jedi have done their job.
 Main Street needs to step up and flock to their banner and grab hold of the levers of power they've made for us.
 We will, once we become player gods.

 https://vimeo.com/366560857
 _Figma is a website and design tool.
 In the past, designers, writers, programmers all spoke through many managers.
-With Figma and other products, worker-to-worker collaboration becomes easy.
+With Figma worker-to-worker collaboration becomes super-easy.
 Your workplace can, and will, one-day foster collaboration like this.
-And it's open-source software that lets us build it._
+And it's open-source software that lets us build it for ourselves._

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

 Once upon a time, I only wanted to learn about the open-source fight.
 Now I want to push it forward.
 Mass-collaboration, telecommuting, the right to repair, home power generation, and real internet privacy are just the tip of the iceberg.
 A better world is waiting once the open-source community has the resources to not only make new digital tools but to replace old Industrial Age tools.
 The open-source community must get political, get mad, and learn to be selfish.
 Because they're the leaders in the age-old story about New versus Old.
 Protagonists versus Antagonists.
 Jedi versus Sith.

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There's lots of antagonists in this photo.
-Newspapers, broadcasters, oil, cars, are among today's largest antagonists._
+Newspapers, broadcasters, oil, gas cars, are among today's largest Industrial Age holdovers._

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck fighting phantoms on behalf of outdated Left vs. Right politics.
 Left-wing leaders have their believers marching like it is Woodstock in 1969 and they're all "fighting the system".
 Right-wing leaders tell their choir that perfect _Leave it to Beaver_ suburb will come back once the socialists are defeated.
 Right/Left idolize 1969 because that was the end of the Industrial Age, and hence when they both peaked.
 Our civilization needs the people to stop chasing ideological phantoms, and become player gods dreaming of the era of mass-collaboration.